armanriazi/js-gateway/workspace/diagram/er/ER.md

 **Users:**

-*Description:* Represents the users of system. such as: sahab
+*Description:* Represents the users of system. such as: sgw

 *Relationships:*
 - One user can have multiple apikeys.